qqmath/qqmath/README.md

  #### About me:

-- 🔭 I’m currently working on Data Science, Applications of Approximation Theory (i.e. various Approximation Algorithms), Data Analysis.
+-  🦾 Worked in Data Science, Machine Learning, Applications of Approximation Theory (i.e. various Approximation Algorithms), Data Analysis.

-- 🌱 I’m currently learning Streamlit, Vega-Altair, Qiskit.
+- 🌱 Learning Streamlit, LLMs.

-- 👯 I’m looking to collaborate with people looking for a data scientist and/or researcher for their projects.
+- 👯 Looking to collaborate with people looking for a data scientist and/or researcher for their projects.

 - 📫 How to reach me: https://github.com/qqmath, https://www.linkedin.com/in/viktoriia-voloshyna-phd/